 Female genital cutting comprises all practices involving partial or total removal of the external female genitalia, or other injury to female genital organs, for non-medical reasons.
-FGC is usually performed on girls under the age of 15.
+FGC is usually performed on young people under the age of 15.
 At least 200 million women and girls alive today have been cut.
-A significant population of women in Melbourne’s northern metropolitan region (NMR) are from communities where FGC is practised.
+A significant population of women and gender-diverse people in Melbourne’s northern metropolitan region (NMR) are from communities where FGC is practised.

 Are you looking for resources on this topic?
 See our Female Genital Cutting Resources on the Sexual and Reproductive Health Resources page.

 What We Do

-- We work towards the abandonment of the practice of FGC, and recognise it as a violation of human rights, specifically the sexual and reproductive rights of women and girls.
+- We work towards the abandonment of the practice of FGC, and recognise it as a violation of human rights, specifically the sexual and reproductive rights of women, girls, and gender-diverse people.